SOP-MINI/sop-site/regulamin-sop1-en.md

  - To pass the course, it is necessary to obtain a total of at least 50 points (out of 100 possible), and to attend the number of classes required in the Attendance section
  - The points from the retake always replace the result scored during the lab
- - **The final course grade** is based on total points acquired by student during the labs (100p tops):
+ - **The final course grade** is based on total points acquired by the student during the labs (100p tops):
    - Grade 5.0 - total in range [90, 100]
    - Grade 4.5 - total in range [80, 90)
    - Grade 4.0 - total in range [70, 80)